LiberTEM/LiberTEM/docs/source/dev/how-io-works.rst

   of :code:`FileSet` to the :code:`Partition` and overriding :code:`FileSet.get_read_ranges`,
   implementing a :code:`Decoder`, or even completely overriding the :code:`Partition.get_tiles` functionality.
+- There are currently two I/O backends implemented: :code:`MMapBackend` and :code:`BufferedBackend`,
+  which are useful for different storage media.
-- :code:`IOBackend.get_tiles` has two modes of operation: either it reads the tiles "straight" from the file, without copying or decoding, or it uses the read ranges and copies/decodes the tiles in smaller units.
+- :code:`MMapBackend.get_tiles` has two modes of operation: either it returns a reference to the tiles "straight" from the file, without copying or decoding, or it uses the read ranges and copies/decodes the tiles in smaller units.
 - When reading the tiles "straight", the read ranges are not used, instead only the slice information for each tile is used.
 That also means that this mode only works for very simple formats, when reading without a :code:`roi` and when not doing any :code:`dtype` conversion or decoding.
+- For most formats, a :code:`sync_offset` can be specified, which can be used to correct for synchronization errors by inserting blank frames, or ignoring one or more frames, at the beginning or at the end of the data set.

 Read ranges
 -----------

-In :code:`FileSet.get_read_ranges`, the reading parameters (TilingScheme, roi etc.) are translated into one or more byte ranges (offset, length) for each tile.
+In :code:`FileSet.get_read_ranges`, the reading parameters (:code:`TilingScheme`, :code:`roi` etc.)
+are translated into one or more byte ranges (offset, length) for each tile.
 You can imagine it as translating pixel/element positions into byte offsets.

-Each range corresponds to a read operation on a single file, which means read ranges for a single tile can correspond to reads from multiple files.
-This is important when reading from a data set with many small files - we can still generate tiles for efficient processing.
+Each range corresponds to a read operation on a single file, and with multiple read ranges per tile, ranges for a single tile can correspond to reads from multiple files.
+This is important when reading from a data set with many small files - we can still generate deep tiles for efficient processing.

-There are some built-in common parameters in `FileSet`, like `frame_header_bytes`, `frame_footer_bytes`, which can be used to easily implement formats where the reading just needs to skip a few bytes for each frame header/footer.
+There are some built-in common parameters in :code:`FileSet`, like :code:`frame_header_bytes`, :code:`frame_footer_bytes`, which can be used to easily implement formats where the reading just needs to skip a few bytes for each frame header/footer.

-If you need more influence over how data is read, you can override `FileSet.get_read_ranges` and return your own read ranges.
-You can use the `make_get_read_ranges` function to re-use much of the tiling logic, or implement this yourself.
-Using `make_get_read_ranges` you can either override just the `px_to_bytes` part, or `read_ranges_tile_block` for whole tile blocks.
-This is done by passing in njit-ed functions to `make_get_read_ranges`.
+If you need more influence over how data is read, you can override :code:`FileSet.get_read_ranges` and return your own read ranges.
+You can use the :code:`make_get_read_ranges` function to re-use much of the tiling logic, or implement this yourself.
+Using :code:`make_get_read_ranges` you can either override just the :code:`px_to_bytes` part, or :code:`read_ranges_tile_block` for whole tile blocks.
+This is done by passing in njit-ed functions to :code:`make_get_read_ranges`.
-`make_get_read_ranges` should only be called on module-level to enable caching of the numba compilation.
+:code:`make_get_read_ranges` should only be called on module-level to enable caching of the numba compilation.

 Read ranges are generated as an array with the following shape::

-    (number_of_tiles, rr_per_tile, rr_num_entries)
+    :code:`(number_of_tiles, rr_per_tile, rr_num_entries)`

 :code:`rr_per_tile` here is the maximum number of read ranges per tile - there can be tiles that are smaller than this, for example at the end of a partition.